Methods to predict, prevent and revert resistance to taxoid compounds

 Categories: Diagnostic/Prognostic, Therapeutics

-Taxoid compounds such as paclitaxel (Taxol ®) and docetaxel (Taxotere ®) are widely used treatments for aggressive malignancies of the breast, lung, prostate and ovary.
+Taxoid compounds such as paclitaxel (Taxol®) and docetaxel (Taxotere®) are widely used treatments for aggressive malignancies of the breast, lung, prostate and ovaries.
 As with other traditional chemotherapeutic agents, resistance to taxoids is common and limits treatment success.
 Using a proteomics approach, Drs.
 Zetter and Chatterjee have found elevated levels of prohibitin, a mitochondrial chaperone protein known to regulate cell survival and growth, on the surface of paclitaxel-resistant lung cancer cells and uterine sarcoma cells versus parental cells.
-Moreover, knockdown of prohibitin in these paclitaxel-resistant cells sensitized them to drug treatment.
+Moreover, knockdown of prohibitin in these paclitaxel-resistant cells sensitized them to drug treatment with such agents as etoposide, doxyrubicin, and cisplatin.

-Currently, patients who are or who become resistant to taxanes have limited treatment options and have a short life expectancy.
-As drug resistance poses a major limitation to the efficacy of taxanes, the discovery by Drs.
-Zetter and Chatterjee of prohibitin’s connection to drug resistance opens up a new avenue to modulate chemotherapeutic drug response and sensitize cancer cells to drug treatment.
-It is also possible that prohibitin could be used as a biomarker for selecting patients likely to respond to taxane therapy.
-In addition, proteins that inhibit prohibitin or mimic its action may be an effective strategy for modulating the response to paclitaxel or docetaxel.
+• Prohibitin could be used as a biomarker for selecting patients likely to respond to taxane therapy.
+In addition, proteins that inhibit prohibitin or mimic its action may be an effective strategy for modulating the response to paclitaxel or docetaxel

 Key Publications: Proc Natl Acad Sci U S A. 2010 Feb 9;107(6):2503-8.
 Epub 2010 Jan 25.